zeek/zeek/doc/broids/index.rst

 			          	}]);
 		}

-Printing a message on the console is a good start but it will be better if we raise an alarm instead using the `Notice`__ framework.
+Printing a message on the console is a good start but it will be better if we raise an alarm instead using the :ref:`Notice Framework <notice-framework>`.
 For this, we need to define a new Notice type and trigger the alarm under the right conditions.
 Below is the final code for our script.

   .. code:: bro